TomatenKuchenDEV/docs/docs/tickets/general.md

 Using this setting, specified roles can be excluded from creating a ticket.

 Again, users with a manage role are able to create a ticket for them.

+### Require confirmation on close and delete {#require-close-delete-confirm}

+These [settings](https://tomatenkuchen.com/dashboard/settings#ticketRequireCloseConfirm) toggle whether users have to confirm the closing/deletion of a ticket by clicking another button, opposed to closing/deleting instantly which is the default.